Maximum matchings in regular graphs: Preliminaries

-\begin{lemma} Let $G(A,B)$ be a bipartite graph such that every maximum matching of $G(A,B)$ cover all vertices of $A$.
+\begin{lemma} Let $G(A,B)$ be a bipartite graph such that every maximum matching of $G(A,B)$ covers all vertices of $A$.
 Let $W\subseteq B$ such that $\delta(W)\ge \Delta(A)$.
-Then $G(A,B)$ has a maximum matching $M$ covering all vertices $W$. \end{lemma} \begin{proof} Let $M$ be a maximum matching of $G(A,B)$ such that the number of vertices of $W$ covered by $M$ is maximum.
-If $M$ covers all vertices of $W$, we are done.
+Then $G(A,B)$ has a maximum matching $M$ covering all vertices of $W$. \end{lemma} \begin{proof} Let $M$ be a maximum matching of $G(A,B)$ such that the number of vertices of $W$ covered by $M$ is maximum.
+If $M$ covers all vertices of $W$, the lemma follows.
 So assume that there exists an $M$-unsaturated vertex $x\in W$.